rapid7/insightconnect-workflows/workflows/InsightVM_Top_25_Remediations_to_JIRA/help.md

 Note: Editing any of the following can significantly increase or decrease the time this workflow takes to run.

 By default, this workflow gets assets scanned in the last 30 days.
-To alter the limit from 30 days to a different number, edit the `Get assets scanned in the last 30 days` step.
+To alter the limit from 30 days to a different number, edit the `Get Assets Scanned in the Last 30 Days` step.
 Find the input variable {"match":"all","filters":[{"field":"last-scan-date","operator":"is-within-the-last","value":30}]}.
 Change the number 30 within this variable to fit the needs of your organization.

 To change the limit for number of assets scanned, go to the `Top 25 Remediations` step.
 Edit the `Asset Limit` field.
 To change the limit number of vulnerabilities found, you can edit the `Vulnerability limit` Field